spacecraft-repl/spacecraft-repl.github.io/index.md

 # 1 Introduction
 SpaceCraft is an open-source, real-time collaborative REPL (Read-Eval-Print-Loop) that allows users to write and execute code in the browser for Ruby, JavaScript, and Python.
 We built this project using Node.js and Docker, with clients and server communicating over WebSockets.

+SpaceCraft aims to provide a tool which developers can use to easily experiment with a programming language, while eliminating the burden of downloading and configuring the languages on their local machine.
+Furthermore, our real-time collaborative REPL encourages easy pair-programming between interviewers and candidates, or a small team of developers who wanted to share their experiences on a programming language.

 The major challenges we faced were creating and managing server-side processes for executing code in the selected language runtime, allowing multiple clients to collaborate on the same REPL, and building a framework for security and resource usage with Docker containers.

-In this case study, we'll detail our journey in building this project, the strategies we imployed to synchronize collaborating clients in real-time, the security techniques we implemented to prevent malicious code, and our final networked solution.
+In this case study, we'll detail our journey in building this project, the strategies we employed to synchronize collaborating clients in real-time, the security techniques we implemented to prevent malicious code, and our final networked solution.
 We'll explore the choices we made to efficiently transfer user input and evaluated output between the clients and server, reduce our latency, and balance our resource usage across containers.

 ## 1.1 High-Level Goals
 SpaceCraft's goals on the surface are simple.
 We provide users with a choice of languages to code in and present both a terminal-like REPL and editor for them to write and evaluate their code.
 Additionally, a user can invite other users to join their session to collaborate on writing code in the editor and REPL.
 Thus, when one user write code or submits code for evaluation, all collaborating users will see their code and executed code on their screen in real-time.